Curlew, Washington & Midway, British Columbia Border Crossing

 Historical and Geopolitical Context

 Formalized in the early 1900s, this crossing served miners during the Boundary Country gold rush and later ranchers moving livestock.
 Customs posts established in the 1930s solidified its role, handling CA$50 million in annual trade, primarily timber, cattle, and local produce.
 The region’s Kootenai heritage, with cross-border powwows, adds cultural richness.
-In 2025, tightened Canadian smuggling checks caused minor delays, particularly for local trucks.
-Its low traffic preserves a rustic charm, but checking news for disruptions, such as inspections or seasonal closures, is advisable to avoid surprises.
+In 2026, customs checks remain routine with minimal delays reported; its low traffic preserves a rustic charm, but checking news for disruptions, such as inspections or seasonal closures, is advisable to avoid surprises.

 Crossing Procedures and Wait Times

-Open daily from 9:00 AM to 5:00 PM, the border sees minimal traffic, with waits typically under 15 minutes, even during summer tourism.
+Open daily from 9:00 AM to 5:00 PM, the border sees minimal traffic, with waits typically under 15 minutes and no delay reported recently (call for updates).
 U.S. immigration in Curlew, at 20 Customs Road, processes exit stamps; Canadian immigration in Midway, a short drive north, handles entry.
 Most nationalities receive a 90-day visa-free stamp for Canada; U.S. entry requires a passport or NEXUS card.
 Carry your passport, vehicle registration, and proof of insurance.
 NEXUS lanes are unavailable due to the crossing’s small scale.
 English is widely spoken.
 Wait times are rarely posted; call U.S. Customs (509-779-4862) or Canada Border Services (1-800-461-9999) for updates.

 Scam Awareness

 Scams are rare due to low volume.
 Money changers in Midway may offer poor rates; use ATMs or banks in Grand Forks, 30 km east.
 Taxi drivers may inflate fares (~$20-25 USD); negotiate upfront.
-Unofficial “border helpers” offering paperwork assistance are unnecessary—avoid them.
+Unofficial “border helpers” offering paperwork assistance are unnecessary.
+Avoid them.
 Duty-free shops are absent, but local vendors may sell “tax-free” crafts or produce; verify legitimacy with established businesses like Midway’s general stores.
-In 2024, local forums reported fake hiking guides targeting Kettle River visitors—book tours through Grand Forks operators to avoid scams.
+In recent years, local forums reported fake hiking guides targeting Kettle River visitors.
+Book tours through Grand Forks operators to avoid scams.

 Transportation Options